Wilhelm Runge

-Wilhelm Tolmé Runge (June 10, 1895 – June 9, 1987) was an electrical engineer and physicist who had a major involvement in developing radar systems in Germany.
+Wilhelm Tolmé Runge (June 10, 1895 – June 9, 1987) was a German electrical engineer and physicist who had a major involvement in developing radar systems in Germany.

 Early life

 Wilhelm Runge was born and raised in Hanover, where his father, Carl Runge, was a well-known professor of mathematics at the Technische Hochschule Hannover (now remembered chiefly as the co-eponym of the Runge–Kutta method).